pdxmele/python-geodata-bffs/presentation.md

 		if isinstance(data[key][k0][k1], dict):

-* Check for valid geometry
+* Validate geometry

 		if ("type" not in data["geometry"] or not (data["geometry"]["type"] == "Polygon" or data["geometry"]["type"] == "MultiPolygon")):

-This can be very important if your system expects a very particular format, while your data comes from a variety of sources.

-At Urban Airship, we use data from OpenStreetMap, Natural Earth, TIGER, proprietary datasets like Nielsen and Maponics, and custom data from our customers.
+This can be very important if your system expects a very particular format while your data comes from a variety of sources.
+At Urban Airship, we use data from OpenStreetMap, Natural Earth, TIGER, proprietary datasets like Nielsen and Maponics, as well as custom lat/long data from our customers.
 All of them need to be in just the right format to work with our user interface and backend systems.

 <img src="img/ua_ss.png" height=300px>